 I have even taken to listening to audio books while out there so as to extend my time plucking berries from their thorny branches.
 My glee at the mound of small red berries is dampened by one thing.
 Those dratted thorns.
 They are absolutely catastrophic to my hands and cuticles.
 My hands are covered in minute scratches, making small tags that catch on everything!
 I have been using a jar of our Head to Toe cream, and that has done wonders, but my cuticles are still horrid.
 Come join me today for a cuticle jelly that will aid even a berry picker’s shredded hands!

-I wanted to start my recipe out with using soy wax.
+I wanted to start my recipe out with soy wax.
 Soy wax is an amazing product.
 First, it is completely vegetable derived.
 It also is white in color.
-I love Candelilla Wax and Carnauba Wax but I was using other items in my formulation to achieve a beautiful yellow color.
-I wanted to a lighter opacity that would affect the color of my finished product.
+I love Candelilla Wax and Carnauba Wax, but I was using other items in my formulation to achieve a beautiful yellow color.
+I wanted a lighter opacity that would affect the color of my finished product.

 I also added Lanolin.
 Lanolin is great at creating barriers for moisture.
 This means it prevents the water from evaporating, allowing your skin to remain moisturized and soft.
 One of my favorite things about lanolin is that a very small amount goes a long way.
 Yay for lanolin!

 Next, I added Golden Jojoba into my formulation.
 Jojoba Oil is actually a liquid wax.
 Its chemical structure makes it very similar to oils that are naturally occurring in the skin.
 This is why so many people say Jojoba Oil feels “natural” to them.